MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - *Normal mode*: DMA starts with data transfer, once it transfers all elements, it stops and sets enable bit to `0`.
     - Application is using this mode when transmitting data
 - *Circular mode*: DMA starts with transfer, once it transfers all elements (as written in corresponding length register), it starts from beginning of memory and transfers more
-    - Applicaton is using this mode when receiving data
+    - Application is using this mode when receiving data

 While transfer is active, `2` (among others) interrupts may be triggered: